Build & Connect: A-Frame Tiny Home Workshop with the Permatours – REGISTER NOW!

 Cancellation Policy

-Refund available up to 14 days (March 20th) before the event less a $75 processing fee.
+Refund available up to 14 days (June 14th) before the event less a $75 for Full Jam Ticket, $30 for Half Jam Ticket & $15 for Children’s Ticket processing fee.

 Partial refunds might be given if a cancellation takes place under extenuating circumstances (e.g. a death of a 1st or 2nd degree family member, serious non-preventable illness or accident requiring hospitalization).
 Refunds in such cases remain at the discretion of the local organizers and will be decided on a case to case basis according to the timing of the cancellation and other factors.
 We do not offer refunds if you catch a cold, the flu or COVID after the cancellation date.